Does Car Insurance Cover Car Rentals?

 Whether you’re traveling and need a vehicle or are in an accident and need a temporary mode of transportation, there’s a good chance you’ll one day find yourself behind the wheel of a rental car.

-Does My Current Car Insurance Cover My Rental Car?
+Does Your Current Car Insurance Cover Your Rental Car?

 In short, yes.
-Your personal auto insurance will most likely offer some sort of coverage for a rental car if you have liability, collision, and comprehensive insurance.
+Your personal auto insurance will most likely offer some sort of coverage for a rental car if you have liability coverage, collision coverage, and comprehensive coverage.
 However, you’ll only be covered up to the limits available on your personal policy, and you may not be covered for every situation.

 When you’re driving any car, there are two types of damage you can do.
-You can do damage with a car and you can do damage to a car.
+You can do damage with that car, and you can do damage to that car.

 Most policies will provide coverage for any damage you do with a rental car.
 It’s part of your liability insurance.
-It’s the damage you potentially do to a car that can make things complicated.
+It’s the damage you potentially do to the rental car that can make things complicated.

-If you’re driving a rental car and you dent the car, your insurance may not cover the damage unless you have the proper collision coverage on your personal car and it extends to a rental vehicle.
+If you’re driving a rental car and you dent it, your insurance may not cover the damage unless you have the proper collision coverage on your personal car and it extends to a rental vehicle.

 What Types of Insurance Does the Rental Company Offer?

-When you rent a car they’ll ask if you want to purchase their insurance.
-There are four insurance options that rental companies offer, and you can choose them individually or deny insurance from the rental company.
+When you rent a car, they’ll ask if you want to purchase their insurance.
+Rental companies offer four insurance options, and you can choose them individually or decline insurance from the rental company.

-• Personal effects coverage (PEC): Provides coverage if your rental car is burglarized and your personal possessions are stolen out of the vehicle.
-Costing only a couple of dollars a day, this is another inexpensive add-on.
-However, this coverage may also exist in one of your other insurance policies, so it’s best to check with your independent insurance agent to know what coverage you already have.
+• Personal effects coverage (PEC): Covers your personal belongings if your rental car is burglarized.
+This coverage may also exist in one of your other insurance policies, so it’s best to check with your independent insurance agent to know what coverage you already have.

 car